 Ok, but what can you do?
 Like, specifically?

-I work at the intersection of editorial and product experience, designing the content that goes into websites, mobile apps, and AI-driven products.
+I work at the intersection of editorial and product experience, designing the content that goes into websites, mobile apps, software, and conversational interfaces.

 I’ve done this one form or another the last several years.